jaxsonpd/Bulletrama/README.txt

 Hints:
 - Try to keep an eye on your opponent as you move about the board firing at them by pushing down on the joy stick.
 - Either dodge their bullets by moving the joy stick or distroy them by shooting them out of the sky.
-Start by distroying their protective wall (your bullets pass through your own).
+Start by distroying their protective wall at the top of their screen (your bullets pass through your own).
 - Use the skip text button to move passed any text screen when ready.
-- While in the game itself use the pause button to pause the game this will pause the game for the other player aswell.
+- While in the game itself use the pause button to pause the game.
+This will pause the game for the other player aswell.
   Use the pause button again to return to normal play.
-This will only un pause your player you will be unable to damage the other player until they have unpaused also.
+This will only un-pause your player, you will be unable to damage the other player until they have unpaused also.
+- Bullets can only be shot every half a second so don't spam the trigger.